Easy DIY Hairspray That Works

 White Rain's Unscented Extra Hold Hairspray is a fairly clean option for those who really want a traditional hold from their spray without a bunch of fragrance.
 The bottle size is great too - fits well in most purses, gym bags, etcetera.

-This Poofy Organics Hair Spray is super clean but it has less hold than the ones above.
-It’s a light hold.
-I really like it on the longer portion of my hair.
-It’s conditioning in addition to the light hold, but it’s a little too heavy for my bangs.
+This Poofy Organics Hair Spray is super clean but it’s a very light hold.
+I like it on the longer portion of my hair because it’s conditioning in addition to the light hold, but it’s too heavy for my bangs.

-Code WHOLENEWMOM gets 10% off your first order and they have free shipping at $70.
+Code WNM gets 10% off your first order and they have free shipping at $70.

 If you have a more natural hairspray that you like, please do share in the comments.